Opthimo/C-Identifiers-Types-and-Variables/README.md

 ## 3) Questions
 1. What are valid and invalid identifier names in C, and in which stage of the compilation, are these names checked?

+a-z, A-z "_" 0-9 <- after the first character:
+not allowed: c names like int, count

 2. What happens if you use a variable before assigning it a value?

+ERROR Message
+Won't compile

 3. Why does dividing two integers give an integer result?

+Operations between two values of the same type stay in that type, unless you explicitly cast.

 ## 4) Advice
 Use `man printf` to explore format specifiers.
 Try writing small programs that experiment with assigning values and printing results.
 Don’t just read — test!
 Seeing how types behave in practice is much more instructive than memorizing rules.